-- Use of Perkins Braillers / magnifiers / Braille display, etc. for students with visual impairment - Use of hearing aids / assistive listening devices for students with hearing impairment - Use of computers (as word processors) to input the answers for students with visual impairment, physical disabilities or those having severe Developmental Coordination Disorder - Use of speech-text-device to input the answers in particular subject for students with specific learning difficulties in reading and writing who show severe difficulties in dictation and writing
+- Use of Perkins Braillers / magnifiers / Braille display, etc. for students with Visual Impairment - Use of hearing aids / assistive listening devices for students with Hearing Impairment - Use of computers (as word processors) to input the answers for students with Visual Impairment, Physical Disabilities or those having severe Developmental Coordination Disorder

-- Schools should encourage and coach students to use the equipment properly in daily learning. - If the sound emitted by these aids will disturb other students, schools should arrange students in need to have assessment conducted in a separate examination room or arrange for noise reduction devices, such as earphones. - Schools should pay attention to the size of desktops and the distance between seats to ensure adequate spacing and avoid interference among students.
-Schools should ensure that the related devices can function properly in the examination rooms. - ♦ Before the examination, schools should allow students to check whether the relevant device is functioning properly. - ♦ Students should only be allowed to input words/numbers to the computers.
+Schools should encourage and coach students to use the assistive software/ aids properly in daily learning.

+- If the sound emitted when using these assistive software/ aids will disturb other students, schools should arrange students in need to have assessment conducted in a separate examination room or arrange for noise reduction devices, such as earphones. - Schools should pay attention to the size of desks and the distance between seats to ensure adequate spacing and avoid interference among students.
+Schools should ensure that the related assistive software/ aids can function properly in the examination rooms. - ♦ Before the examination, schools should allow students to check whether the relevant assistive software/ aids is functioning properly. - ♦ Students should only be allowed to input words/numbers to the computers.
 They are not allowed to use functions such as spell-check, grammar-check, translation, thesauri, "displaying related terms" in Chinese character input or internet access.
-Students with VI who use Braille as the learning medium do not have visual memory of the Chinese